-Cricket World Cup is less than a year away and the hype for the event is unimaginable.
+Cricket World Cup is just a couple of weeks away and the hype for the event is unimaginable.
 All ten teams have already started their preparations for the mega event which is scheduled to be held in England from 30th June 2019.

 “Batsmen win you games, bowlers win you tournaments”, the famous statement reflects on the importance of bowlers at the grandest stage of all.
 Reducing the opposition to a low total is the most important thing in a high-pressure game when bowlers fail to perform this action, teams often end up on the losing side.

 In the 2017 Champions Trophy final, the Men in Blue were hammered as Pakistan posted 338 in their allotted 50 overs.
 India’s bowlers failed and the batsmen succumbed to pressure as they handed an easy win to the arch-rivals.
 On the other hand, the Kangaroos restricted New Zealand to a low score in the 2015 World Cup final, their triumph in the tournament showed the bowling capability of the side.

 2019 will be no different, overcast weather, looming clouds and England’s swinging conditions will benefit the pacers.
 A few bowlers have the ability to pose a threat to the batsmen, on this note, let us take a look at 5.

 One of the most feared fast bowlers in the world, Australia’s Mitchell Starc breathes fire as he runs in to bowl.
 Starc was instrumental in Australia’s World Cup victory in 2015, due to his exploits he was named the man of the tournament.
 Starc scalped 22 wickets with best figures of 6 for 28 against the New Zealand side.